Peter Brass

 Computer Science problems.

-I am in the City College
+I was in the City College

 Faculty Senate, the CUNY